gdrosos/iac-bug-study-artifact/README.md

 Use the existing `fetch_issues.py` script to collect issues from the GitHub repositories collected by the previous step.
-Ensure you have a GitHub access token and adapt the script to fetch issues for the new repositories collected. @theosotr: Adapt how?
+Ensure you have a GitHub access token and adapt the script to fetch issues for the newly-collected repositories. @theosotr: Adapt how?

 ## Quantitative Analysis Scripts